komed3/filecomp/README.md

 # FileComp

 **FileComp** recursively compares two directories for unique files using their hash values.
 To accomplish this, the program runs through a series of steps.
+Depending on the system running FileComp, different hash algorithms will be available.

+The program does not require a GUI and runs on the terminal.
+Users are guided safely through the process.

 ## Installation